Our impact

 Trust: Boosting self-confidence thanks to the trust and equity that’s built into our approach to grant-making.

-The report explores the lessons we’ve learned over the first three years of our programming, exploring how our approach to supporting emerging artists has been shaped, has developed, and–crucially–how we plan to grow and expand our impact in the years ahead.
+The report unpacks the lessons we’ve learned over the first three years of our programming and explores how our approach to supporting emerging artists has developed.

 Passion and talent alone mean very little if you don’t have access or support — and that’s why institutions like The Supporting Act Foundation are so important.